mohitmv/taskon/README.md

 ## Why taskon
 1. Design of `Taskon` is dead simple at the core.
-2. Taskon is super easy to use, hackable to the core and yet powerful to schedule **billions** of the interdependnt tasks very efficiently, leveraging the available compute resources in best possible way.
+2. Taskon is super easy to use, hackable to the core and yet powerful to schedule **millions** of the interdependnt tasks very efficiently, leveraging the available compute resources in best possible way.
+3. Taskon is extremely fast.
+The overhead of taskon's scheduling algorithm is measured to be less than **1 second on 100000** highly interdependent tasks on a standard 4 core machine.
+Note that this overhead is just a few times larger than latency of linear scanning 100000 objects in python interpreter.
-3. All the components of `Taskon` are abstract and supports in-drop replacement.
+4. All the components of `Taskon` are abstract and supports in-drop replacement.
 You can bring even more efficient implementation of a component for your use case and replace it.
 Taskon comes with a default implementations of these components which are pretty efficient.
 Since the design of `Taskon` is dead simple, you can make use of Taskon's default components and build your own task runner.
+The fundamental reason why all that is easy, is because Taskon does't do any magic internally.
+Taskon is transparent to the core.
-4. Scheduling algorithm used in taskon is very efficult and dead simple to implement.
+5. Scheduling algorithm used in taskon is very efficult and dead simple to implement.
-5. Scheduling algorithm use a TaskProcessor abstraction for the execute of a single task.
+6. Scheduling algorithm use a TaskProcessor abstraction for the execution of a single task.
 A custom and arbitrary powerful implementation of TaskProcessor can be integrated with taskon scheduler to enable you to execute your tasks on a single thread, parallel threads, multiple processors, multiple remote machines, mobile devices, quantum machines or any other way of computing you can imagine.
-6. Taskon is very fast simply because it does't do any magic internally.
-Taskon is transparent to the core.
-7. Taskon is heavily tested with 100% code coverage. `Taskon` is tested with 1 million sample tasks in dependency graphs.
+7. Taskon is heavily tested with 100% code coverage. `Taskon` is tested with 1 million sample tasks with very complex dependencies.

 ## How to use